KeithPinson/mise-en-place/README.md

 In an effort to bring some sanity back to my infrequent forays into *from-scratch* Web apps, this project,
-Mise-en-place (which means get everything in place before we start cooking), serves as my moving target.
+Mise-en-place (which means to get everything in place before we start cooking), serves as my moving target.
 It moves at its own pace&mdash;slower than the rest&mdash;but catching up to the state-of-art when it can.
 This is a &quot;*clone and never